 Tess sent him back for milk and sugar.
 “You’re not my girlfriend,” he muttered, well out of earshot.
 “You’re my wife.”

 They sipped coffee in a long awkward silence before Steve remembered what they’d been talking about.

 “You said you were up reading.”

-“I told Alex about the Dark Tower serial you mentioned.
+“I told Alex about the Dark Tower serial.
 He was at Powell’s last night before he came over, and he found all the issues.
 You’re right; it’s great.
 I couldn’t stop.”

 “How far did you get?”

 Already under a nice push from the coffee, Steve felt the last fog in his head evaporate.
 “All the way?
 You finished it?”